Maunsell Forts: Sunk Head Fort (U2)

 Sunk Head fort was situated approximately 18 km from the coast off Essex and was grounded on 1 June 1942.
 The fort was decommissioned on 14 June 1945 though maintained until 1956 when it was abandoned.
-Unlike some of the other forts, Sunk Head was clearly well outside territorial waters, and when the Marine Broadcasting (Offences) Act came into effect in August 1967 the Government was anxious to ensure that it would not be taken over again by an offshore broadcaster.
-On 18 August 1967 Sunk Head was boarded by a contingent of the 24th Field Squadron of Royal Engineers from Maidstone from the tug Collie, under the command of Major David Ives.
+Unlike some of the other forts, Sunk Head was clearly well outside territorial waters, and when the Marine, &c., Broadcasting (Offences) Act 1967 came into effect in August 1967, the Government was anxious to ensure that it would not be taken over again by an offshore broadcaster.
+On 18 August 1967, Sunk Head was boarded by a contingent of the 24th Field Squadron, Royal Engineers from Maidstone from the tug Collie, commanded by Major David Ives.
 The Fort was weakened by acetylene cutting torches and 3,200 pounds of explosives were set.
-On 21 August 1967 Sunk Head was blown up, leaving 20 feet of the leg stumps remaining.
+On 21 August 1967, Sunk Head was blown, leaving 20 feet of the leg stumps remaining.

 Tongue Sands Fort (U3)

 Tongue Sands Fort was situated approximately 10.2 km from the coast off Margate, Kent and was grounded on 27 June 1942.
 On the night of 22/23 January 1945, fifteen German E-boats were seen on radar, with five close by.
 The S.119 or S.199 operating out of IJmuiden, Holland was just over 4 miles away and came under heavy fire from Tongue Sands Fort's 3.7-inch guns.
 The German E-Boat's captain was unsure of where the attack was coming from and manoeuvred to avoid being hit, ramming another E-Boat in the process.
 The captain scuttled his badly damaged vessel.

 The Tongue Sands Fort was decommissioned on 14 February 1945 and reduced to care and maintenance until 1949 when it was abandoned.
 The fort had settled badly when it was grounded and as a result became unstable.
-On 5 December 1947 the Fort shook violently and sections began falling into the sea.
-The caretaker crew put out a distress call and were rescued by HMS Uplifter.
+On 5 December 1947, the Fort shook violently and sections began falling into the sea.
+The caretaker crew sent a distress call and were rescued by HMS Uplifter.
 Divers later established that the foundations were solid, but in a later storm the fort took on a 15 degree list.
-In the mid-1960s under-scouring had further distorted the fort: large holes had appeared in east leg, sea water had flooded the lower levels and the platform had become detached with huge gaps between the deck.
+During the mid-1960s, under-scouring had further distorted the fort: large holes had appeared in the east leg, sea water had flooded the lower levels and the platform had become detached with huge gaps between the deck.
 Tongue Sands Fort finally collapsed into the under-scouring hole during storms on 21/22 February 1996, leaving only a single 18 foot stump of the south leg remaining visible above sea level.